 If you continue walking down Put Salone Street, you will come to two more sites.
 The first is the remains of the oldest Salona's basilica built in the 4th century.
 It was constructed over the tombs of 4 martyrs who were killed in 304, during the persecution of Christians: the priest Asterius, Antiochianus, Gaianus, Paulinianus and Telius.

 The last one is the Roman Amphitheater, probably the most interesting exhibit of whole Salona.
 It was built in the 2nd century.
-It was used for gladiators fight against each other, and for a fight between beasts and gladiators.
+It was used for gladiators who were fighting against each other, and for a fight between beasts and gladiators.
 The auditorium could seat 17000 people.

 Many of Salona's martyrs, the most famous of which is St. Dujam, were killed in the amphitheatre, during the reign of Diocletian.

 In the 17th century, the Venetians, who ruled Solin and Dalmatia at that time, decided to demolish the amphitheatre due to strategic reasons and for defence against the Osman Empire.
 Therefore, we can only see the remains of the amphitheatre.